SciML/ModelingToolkit.jl/docs/src/index.md

-# ModelingToolkit.jl
+# ModelingToolkit.jl: High-Performance Symbolic-Numeric Equation-Based Modeling

 ModelingToolkit.jl is a modeling language for high-performance symbolic-numeric computation in scientific computing and scientific machine learning.
+It then mixes ideas from symbolic computational algebra systems with causal and acausal equation-based modeling frameworks to give an extendable and parallel modeling system.
 It allows for users to give a high-level description of a model for symbolic preprocessing to analyze and enhance the model.
-ModelingToolkit can automatically generate fast functions for model components like Jacobians and Hessians, along with automatically sparsifying and parallelizing the computations.
-Automatic transformations, such as index reduction, can be applied to the model to make it easier for numerical solvers to handle.
+Automatic transformations, such as index reduction, can be applied to the model before solving in order to make it easily handle equations would could not be solved when modeled without symbolic intervention.

 ## Installation